nathanielbd/blog/content/posts/making-a-portfolio-site.md

 .gist .blob-interaction-bar {background: #000}
 ```

+This ensures that the gists are in dark theme.

 Due to GitHub's JavaScript messing with the CSS, this must be added after the embedding.
 I accomplish this by using a raw HTML shortcode: `{{.Inner}}`.

 ---